HuwRichmond/Model-View-Controller-MVC-Tech-Blog/README.md

 New users can use the application by visiting the delpyed webpage using the URL for the deployed application.

-After the webpage has loaded on the user's browser, users will be prompted to create an account.
+When new users visit the deployed URL, you can view previous blog posts without creating a new account.

+Users will need to create an account first to post new content on the blog.

 ## License